ahmedcodein/alt-shift-driving-school/README.md

 ### References

-The following references's list has a great impact on the author thinking and style for development of the website.
+The following referenceses had a great impact on the author thinking and style for developing the website.
 The author, to his best, tried to reference them either in the html or the CSS files where appropriate.
 However, if the author failed to do so in some places, it is only because of the time constrained.
-The credits and gratitude are given to each of them for the valuable help their content provided.
+The credits and gratitude are given to each of them for the valuable help their contents provided.

 1. Code institute Learning Materials
 2. Learn Flexbox in 15 Minutes - YouTube channel Web Dev Simplified, [Learn Flexbox in 15 Minutes](https://www.youtube.com/watch?v=fYq5PXgSsbE)